-The ways should be greased once a week with lithium grease.
+The ways should be greased once every 3 months with lithium grease.
 Sodick provides a grease gun for this purpose.
 Locate the stickers on the machine that show where the grease fittings are and pump the gun once for each fitting.
 Jog the axis it's full travel to distribute the grease.
 If unsure, See your "Machine Tool" manual.